charlie-gallagher/cpu/notes/cpu_notes.md

 There's plenty of work left to do.
 At no point do I check the status register, for example.
 Also, there's generally no error checking here.
 Each function will itself be made of many different functions, too, so I'll have to manage that.

+Note that I also added a `print_ram` function and a `print_io` function.
+The former prints the contents of RAM as hex values (a hex dump); the latter prints the contents of the input output section of memory as ASCII text.
+The `IO_START` constant says where in memory the "screen" contents are.
+This will have to be initialized when the memory is initialized; I think setting everything to `\0` will be fine.

 ---